 Mexico

-Mexico is undoubtedly the most frequent choice among North American IT companies when hiring software developers in LATAM.
+Mexico is undoubtedly the most frequent choice among North American tech companies when hiring software developers in LATAM.
 Its convenient location, overlapping time zones, and impressive cost-effectiveness are just a few factors that attract foreign tech businesses.

-- Talent pool: 800,000+
+Talent pool: 800,000+

-- Tech education: Top STEM universities—Tecnológico de Monterrey, the National Autonomous University of Mexico, and the Universidad Autónoma de Nuevo León
+Tech education: Top STEM universities – Tecnológico de Monterrey, the National Autonomous University of Mexico, and the Universidad Autónoma de Nuevo León

-- Programming languages: JavaScript, Python, SQL, C#, React.js, and Angular
+Well-versed in: JavaScript, Python, SQL, C#, React.js, and Angular

-- Tech hubs: Mexico City, Monterrey, Guadalajara.
+Tech hubs: Mexico City, Monterrey, Guadalajara

 Colombia

-- Talent pool: 165,000+
+Talent pool: 165,000+

-- Tech education: 9 universities featured in the Best Global Universities in Latin America
+Tech education: 12 universities featured in the Best Global Universities in Latin America

-- Programming languages: Java, Python, C#, SQL, and Ruby
+Well-versed in: Java, Python, C#, SQL, and Ruby

-- Tech hubs: Bogotá, Medellín, Cali.
+Tech hubs: Bogotá, Medellín, Cali

 Argentina

-- Talent pool: 150,000+
+Talent pool: 150,000+

-- Programming languages: Python, Cloud APIs, TensorFlow, and SQL
+Well-versed in: Python, Cloud APIs, TensorFlow, and SQL

-- Tech hubs: Buenos Aires, Córdoba, Mendoza.
+Tech hubs: Buenos Aires, Córdoba, Mendoza

 Chile

-- Talent pool: 100,000+
+Talent pool: 100,000+

-- Tech education: top in data analytics, mobile development, and statistical programming
+Tech education: top in data analytics, mobile development, and statistical programming

-- Programming languages: Java, Python, and PHP
+Well-versed in: Java, Python, and PHP

-- Tech hubs: Santiago Aires, Valparaíso, Concepción.
+Tech hubs: Santiago Aires, Valparaíso, Concepción

 Disadvantages of Outsourcing Software Development to Latin America